HMS-MLKit/HUAWEI-HMS-MLKit-Sample/README.md

     replacing the sample-agconnect-services.json in the project.
 	Attention: The package name in the sample code can not be used to apply for agconnect-services.json.
 	You can use a custom package name to apply for agconnect-services.json.
-	You only need to modify the applicationId in appai_mlkit_sample\app\build.gradle to the same package name as the applied agconnect-services.json to experience the mlkit on-Cloud services.
+	You only need to modify the applicationId in app HUAWEI-HMS-MLKit-Sample
+\app\build.gradle to the same package name as the applied agconnect-services.json to experience the mlkit on-Cloud services.

 ## Installation